f5devcentral/F5-SE-Outcome-Based-Learning/docs/use-cases/f5-nginx-kubernetes-traffic-management/step09.rst

   NGINX Ingress resources - A native, type-safe, and indented configuration style to simplify capabilities like circuit breaking, sophisticated routing, header manipulation, mTLS authentication, and WAF.

-Plus if you're already using NGINX, NGINX Ingress resources make it easy to adapt existing configuration from your other environments.
+Plus if you are already using NGINX, NGINX Ingress resources make it easy to adapt existing configuration from your other environments.

 Source: https://www.nginx.com/products/nginx-ingress-controller/